ZhengChenCS/ParSecureML/README.md

 ## Introduction

-This is a source code of paper entitled "ParSecureML: An Efficient Parallel Secure Machine Learning Framework on GPUs" by Zheng Chen, Feng Zhang, Amelie Chi Zhou, Jidong Zhai, Chenyang Zhang, Xiaoyong Du,2020.
+This is the source code of paper entitled "ParSecureML: An Efficient Parallel Secure Machine Learning Framework on GPUs" by Zheng Chen, Feng Zhang, Amelie Chi Zhou, Jidong Zhai, Chenyang Zhang, Xiaoyong Du,2020.

 We implement a parallel secure machine learning framework on GPUS using secure multi-party computing.